Starting Salary: $52,507 - $86,898

-- Ability to handle multiple tasks and maintain a professional demeanor when dealing with court personnel and the public at all times.
+- Ability to manage multiple tasks and maintain a professional demeanor when dealing with court personnel and the public at all times.

 - Ability to make decisions based on experience, good judgment, and established policies and procedures.

 - Ability to pay attention to detail in composing, typing and proofing materials; set priorities and simultaneously process multiple duties and responsibilities.

 - Knowledge of and ability to apply fundamentals of business English, spelling, grammar, punctuation, standard office practices and procedures.